Tutorials, news, snippets, and other various musings about the electrical engineering industry.

 A Directed Group is a component-based selection of nets, allowing you to select an entire interface based on component connectivity rather than net name.
 By using a Directed Group in your analysis, you can view the results for a collection of nets progressing along the same time-line.
 This helps you prioritize issues in your design; for example, issues found near the starting point versus issues found near the ending point.
 Focus your attention on known problem areas by performing the analysis on a portion of the net (between two desired components) rather than simulating the entire net.

-Select an ending component from the list in the End Component box.
+Select an ending component, J1, from the list in the End Component section.

 Step 3: Preview and Create the Directed Group.

-Select the desired nets in the Directed Group Creation Preview Window.
-By default, all nets are selected.
+Select the desired nets, DG_J11_J1, in the Directed Group Creation Preview window.
+By default, this is selected.

 Note: By default, the created directed group is automatically selected for analysis.